Reversexe/Verse-hwidspoofer/README.md

    - Recommended by multiple third-party servers.
    - Over **10,000+ vouches** gathered over the past 3.5 years.

-6. **Refunds & Support**
-   - Full refunds if it doesn’t work (see #〖📜〗tos for details).
-   - Prompt support for any issues, treating all customers with equal priority.

 ---

 ## Technical Notes